-The Sarnia Lambton Workforce Development Board is dedicated to enhancing workforce development and labor market planning in Sarnia Lambton, fostering partnerships and resources to attract, train, and retain a sustainable workforce.
+The Sarnia Lambton Workforce Development Board enhances workforce development and labor market planning in Sarnia Lambton, fostering partnerships to attract, train, and retain a sustainable workforce with a focus on bilingual job opportunities.

 Join the Worker Health and Safety Awareness Training on December 5, 2025, to learn about workplace safety roles, hazard recognition, and workers' rights, with a certificate awarded upon completion.